riteshshukla04/react-native-turbo-encryption/README.md

 const decryptedResult = decrypt(encryptedResult, key);
 // decryptedResult -> "DSP Siraj is the best batsman in the world"
 ```
-## ⚠️ Important Note: Key Length Must Be 16 Characters 🔑
-Well, **I was too lazy** to add support for different key lengths. 💤

 ### Comparison with other libraries